A key roadblock in cancer care is dealing with fragmented, siloed, poorly described or poorly connected data.

 We are championing global collaboration and a federated approach to cancer data sharing whereby the data stay at their original location and are analysed remotely, without data copying or transfer.
 This type of approach is internationally recognised as the only real solution for connecting datasets across the world.

-The Federated Cancer Data (FCD) project is a global, federated network of de-identified cancer patient data that are connected and harmonised to a common data model.
+The Federated Cancer Data (FCD) project is a global, federated alliance of de-identified cancer patient data that are connected and harmonised to a common data model.
 The FCD is a global not-for profit resource, with the goal of driving collaboration and unlocking siloed patient data to accelerate discovery of new therapies.

-Our goal with the Federated Cancer Data (FCD) network is to make the most FAIR version of cancer patient datasets findable and connected, so they can be used as a starting point for new research collaborations (with data owners), discovery and understanding.
+Our goal with the Federated Cancer Data (FCD) Alliance is to make the most FAIR version of cancer patient datasets findable and connected, so they can be used as a starting point for new research collaborations (with data owners), discovery and understanding.